Skip to contents

 check_connection

 Logical.
-Check the connection to the server before attempting data download?
+Default is FALSE.
+If TRUE, checks the connection to the server before attempting to download the data.

 Value